 Grid Tree Drawing

-Thanks again to the amazing art of Loretta Grayson, who inspired this project.
+Thanks to the amazing art of Loretta Grayson, who inspired this project.
 You can see more of her art here: rettgrayson.
 This fun fall drawing project of showing a warm circle tree against a cool grid background has been a classroom favorite for years.

 I loved how Loretta’s tree included a fun color lesson about warm and color colors.
 The only catch was the project needed to start with getting a background grid on the paper.
 Older students might be able to make their own, but younger ones would probably struggle with making one with that many straight lines.